-A bidder or proposer shall be excluded from Clerk contracting and Clerk-approved subcontracting for a period of one year where the bidder or proposer has violated the Cone of Silence or registration and statement requirements set forth herein, either directly or indirectly or any combination thereof, on two or more occasions.
-A "direct violation" shall mean a violation committed by the bidder or proposer and an "indirect violation" shall mean a violation committed by a lobbyist representing the bidder or proposer.
+A bidder or proposer shall be excluded from Clerk contracting and Clerk-approved subcontracting for a period of one year when the bidder or proposer has violated the Cone of Silence or registration and statement requirements set forth herein, either directly or indirectly or any combination thereof, on two or more occasions.
+A "direct violation" shall mean a violation committed by the bidder or proposer, and an "indirect violation" shall mean a violation committed by a lobbyist representing the bidder or proposer.
 The validity of any action or determination by the Clerk shall not be affected by the failure of any person to comply with the lobbyist provisions set forth herein.

 VI.
 Effective Date:

 This policy shall become effective on January 3, 2017.